 "I am doing what I love and I couldn't thank those who have supported me enough."

 Kole then went on to graduate with his BFA in Musical Theatre Performance in 2017 from East Carolina University!
-A University known for notable working alumni on Broadway, Westend, and TV/film such as: Howell Binkley (Hamilton), Jeremy Woodard (Rock of Ages, The Last Ship, School of Rock), Marisha Wallace (Book of Mormon, Dreamgirls; TV-Jingle Jangle/Aladdin), and Malcolm Armwood (Hadestown).
+A University known for notable working/influential alumni on Broadway, Westend, and TV/film such as: Howell Binkley (Hamilton), Jeremy Woodard (Rock of Ages, The Last Ship, School of Rock), Marisha Wallace (Book of Mormon, Dreamgirls; TV-Jingle Jangle & Aladdin), Malcolm Armwood (Hadestown), and Daniel Fetter (Book of Mormon).

-Since graduating Kole has worked at an equity theater level, performed at regional theaters, dinner theatres, outdoor playhouses, theme parks, children show tours, and even directed/choreographed, professional projects across the country.
+Since graduation, Kole has worked at an equity theater level, performed at regional theaters, dinner theatres, outdoor playhouses, theme parks, children show tours, and even directed/choreographed, professional projects across the country.

 Outside of the theatre Kole is an activist.
 From earning his Eagle Scout Award in 2010, to receiving a National Certificate of Merit for lifesaving, Kole enjoys service though positivity building up and supporting any community he joins.